 ADI Johnson & Johnson Research Fund

 In partnership with Johnson & Johnson (J&J), the Alberta Diabetes Foundation (ADF) and the Government of Alberta, the Alberta Diabetes Institute (ADI) is pleased to invite applications from Alberta-based investigators or teams of investigators for the newly-created ADI - Johnson & Johnson Diabetes Research Fund.
 The fund is aimed at supporting research in either Type I or Type II diabetes with a focus on novel, discovery research and a high potential for commercialization.
 The application process will include a Letter of Intent (see link below) reviewed by a review committee that includes industry representation.
 This will be followed by invitation for full application.
 Up to a maximum of $50,000 for one year including indirect costs may be requested.
-Read more
+Visit the Letter of Intent Guidelines for more information.

 Frequently Asked Questions